Beware of Conversion Cannibalism

 Horizontal vs Vertical CTAs

 There is a form of “alignment cannibalism” taking place when it comes to buttons and forms.
-And these alignment issues should be considered when designing your front page.
+These alignment issues should be considered when designing a web page:

 • Buttons and forms with different CTAs compete on a web page.
-One single CTA often converts more than several CTAs in total.
+One single CTA often converts more than several CTAs.

-• Buttons and forms compete with each other when they’re stacked horizontally on a web page.
-It would be best to strive only to present one single button or form per horizontal block.
+• Button and form elements compete when stacked horizontally on a web page.
+Presenting only one button or form per horizontal block would be best.

 • Buttons and forms with different CTAs compete with each other if stacked vertically.
 But not as much as if you stacked them horizontally.